Characteristics and prevalence of fake social media profiles with AI-generated faces: Discussion

 In summary, we present a systematic analysis of fake accounts using GAN-generated faces on Twitter.
 We show that they impersonate humans with realistic profiles and are involved in various inauthentic activities, ranging from spamming and scamming to coordinated amplification of messages.
 We also provide some heuristics that social media users can use to identify the accounts they encounter.

 Using a random sample, we further estimate the prevalence of such accounts on Twitter.
-We first build a machine learning algorithm exploiting the common feature of GAN-generated faces to narrow down the potential GAN-generated profiles, then perform manual annotation to identify those likely to be synthetic.
+We first build a heuristic method exploiting the common feature of GAN-generated faces to narrow down the potential GAN-generated profiles, then perform manual annotation to identify those likely to be synthetic.
 Our results suggest that the percentage of active Twitter accounts using GAN-generated profiles is between 0.021\% and 0.044\%.
+To put the percentages into perspective, let us consider the total number of daily active Twitter users. \citet{pfeffer2023just} collected all 375 million tweets posted on September 21, 2022, and found 40,199,195 active users.
+Using this number, we estimate that at least 8,537--17,864 daily active accounts on Twitter use GAN-generated profiles.

 Since the recall of our machine learning model is not 100\%, and GAN-generated images that are heavily stretched or tilted can evade our method, we might miss some positive cases in our analysis.
-Also, the labeling criteria used in our annotation process are very conservative --- we only consider a profile positive when two annotators are both highly certain about the label.
+Also, the labeling criteria used in our annotation process are very conservative---we only consider a profile positive when two annotators are both highly certain about the label.
 Therefore, these estimates should be considered as a lower bound.

-To put the percentages into perspective, let us consider the total number of daily active Twitter users. \citet{pfeffer2023just} collected all 375 million tweets posted on September 21, 2022, and found 40,199,195 active users.
-Using this number, we estimate that at least 8,537--17,864 daily active accounts on Twitter use GAN-generated profiles.
+In fact, a recent report by \citet{ricker2024aigenerated} produced a similar but slightly higher estimate of 0.052\% using different detection methods and excluding accounts with default profile images in the denominator.